TAUSBV/dqf-api/v3/README.md

 * **Target Segment:** This represents the pre-existing content of a target segment that was pre-populated e.g. by machine translation or  a previous translation round.
 You should consider _targetSegment_ any content that makes a target segment field _not empty_.
 * **Edited Segment:** This represents the _newer_ content produced by human intervention (most likely).
 This does not necessarily mean that the content of the _editedSegment_ has to be different than that of the _targetSegment_.

 **Note:** DQF expects _target segment_ and _edited segment_ content with every POST call.
 There can be situation where _either_ parameter is null. _targetSegment_ can be null if no pre-translation existed for a given segment (i.e. the translation takes place from scratch). _editedSegment_ can be null if the user enters with the cursor in a segment that has no content and then moves away from that segment without adding any content.
-In this case only the time value will be _not null_.
+In this case, only the time value will be _not null_.

 DQF offers you the possibility to map index numbers between your tool and DQF.
 For this you will need to use the _clientId_ parameter.
 For more information on this feature, see the section [Mapping](#mapping).